 What to Do

 After thoroughly understanding the signs and symptoms of anxiety in your loved one, the next step should be to help them get through.
-Following are a few tips to keep in mind while helping someone overcome their anxiety.
+Following are a few tips to remember while helping someone overcome their anxiety.

 Show your concern

-If you genuinely care for someone, you must show it through your actions.
+You must show it through your actions if you genuinely care for someone.
 Little gestures of kindness can make your loved one feel secure and sound around you.

-Understand that the biggest insecurity an anxious person has is to lose their friends and family.
+Understand that an anxious person’s biggest insecurity is losing their friends and family.
 They might need continual reassurance that you will stay.